niemasd/How-to-Teach-Online/teach_online/spicy.md

 I have developed [multiple online courses](https://reporter.nih.gov/project-details/9935824) with funding from an [NIH R25](https://researchtraining.nih.gov/programs/other-training-related/R25) grant.
 Within UCSD,
-I have also received funding to develop instructional materials with funding from the [Course Development and Instructional Improvement Program (CDIIP)](https://academicaffairs.ucsd.edu/evc/cdiip.html).
+I have also developed instructional materials with funding from the [Course Development and Instructional Improvement Program (CDIIP)](https://academicaffairs.ucsd.edu/evc/cdiip.html).
 Even *this very resource* was written with funding from a [UC Online](https://www.ucop.edu/educational-innovations-services/programs-and-initiatives/ilti/about.html) grant.